mahammad-mostafa/webpack-demo-exercise/README.md

 📌 **Tech Stack:**
 - Page strucutre is built with `HTML5`
-- Styling and effects built with `CSS3`
+- Styling is built with `CSS3`
-- Interaction and dynamic content built with `JavaScript`
+- Dynamic content built with `JavaScript`

 📌 **Key Features:**
+- Simple page structure with one `h1` and `div` tags
+- Content of `div` tag is loaded dynamically
+- Basic `css` rule to color the page background

 <p align="right"><a href="#title">back to top</a></p>